SheethalShobi/UST-Documentation-DevOps/TRANSFORMERS.md

 ## Transformers vs. RNNs
 - RNNs: Process tokens one by one, use hidden state, good for short sequences, but slow and struggle with long dependencies.
 - Transformers: Process full sequence in parallel, use self-attention + positional encoding, faster, scalable, handle long-range context better.
-- Today: Transformers dominate NLP; RNNs used only when small size/efficiency is key.

 ---

 ## Transformers vs. CNNs
 - CNNs: Best for grid data (images), capture local patterns with filters, efficient in vision tasks.
 - Transformers: Built for sequences, now adapted for vision (ViT) by treating images as patch sequences.
-- Today: CNNs still strong for vision; transformers gaining ground with global context.

 ---